Olivier-cousineau/econodeal-oli-fabi-111/README.md

 The outputs are consumed automatically by `assets/js/app.js` (store filter will show "Bureau en Gros").

+### Manual GitHub Actions run

+If you prefer to generate datasets without using your local environment, trigger the **Manual Bureau en Gros scrape** workflow from the **Actions** tab.
+It accepts an optional `url` input (leave blank to parse the bundled fixture) and uploads the JSON/CSV outputs as downloadable artifacts.

 ## GitHub Pages
 1. Create a new repo (e.g., `econodeal-landing`).
 2. Upload all files from this zip to the root of the repo.